 Even if you're not a huge fan, you'll be excited to know that Xbox Series X owners will be able to play the multiplayer for free!

 Still, the game is expected to be one of Microsoft's biggest titles as the company works to regain lost ground from the last generation.

 Click the links below to read more about Halo Infinite:

 A post on the GamingLeaksAndRumours Subreddit stated that Battle Royale is not being added into Halo.

 Instead, it will be replaced by Big Team Battle 2.0.

 Kolbe Payne has left 343 Industries to take a position at studio Gunfire Games, developers of Darksiders: Genesis.

 While we were initially worried, Payne has confirmed that the departure is due to his role as a contractor ending.

 When Is The Halo Infinite Release Date?

-Halo Infinite is planned to release in the holiday of 2020 on Xbox One, Xbox Series X and PC.
+Halo Infinite was originally planned to release in the holiday of 2020 on Xbox One, Xbox Series X and PC.